jackyzha0/quartz/docs/features/popover previews.md

 When [[creating components|creating your own components]], you can include this `popover-hint` class to also include it in the popover.

+Similar to Obsidian, [[quartz layout.png|images referenced using wikilinks]] can also be viewed as popups.

 ## Configuration

 - Remove popovers: set the `enablePopovers` field in `quartz.config.ts` to be `false`.